St Johns Antigua Port: Everything You Need To Know For An Amazing Day

 Taxi ride of about 10–12 minutes from the port.

-Cruise lines often sell expensive beach excursions that take you to the exact same beaches taxis already serve.
-Many travelers pay $80–$120 per person for short beach tours that limit flexibility and reduce your actual time on the sand.
-Meanwhile, Antigua’s best beaches — including Dickenson Bay, Fort James Beach, Runaway Bay, and Deep Bay — are incredibly easy to reach on your own.
+Cruise lines often sell expensive beach excursions that take visitors to the exact same beaches taxis already serve.
+Many travelers pay $80–$120 per person for short beach tours that limit flexibility and reduce actual time on the sand.
+Meanwhile some of the best nearby beaches including Dickenson Bay Fort James Beach Runaway Bay and Deep Bay are very easy to reach on your own.

-Antigua offers a mix of culture, food, scenery, as well as adventure.
-So it’s easy to find an excursion that fits your day ashore.
-Most tours run for just a few hours, which gives you extra time to explore on your own.
+The island offers a mix of culture food scenery and adventure which makes it easy to find an excursion that fits your day ashore.
+Most tours run for just a few hours which gives you extra time to explore on your own.

 Antigua Cultural Walking Tour